aattea14/latin102/quiz3.md

 aureus, aurea, aureum

 carne humana
-caro, carnis f.
-humanus, humana, humanum
+caro, carnis f. ablative singular humanus, humana, humanum f ablative singular

 draconem immanem
 draco, draconis m.
-3rd declension- means serpent immanis, immane, immanior-- means huge-- accusative masculine singular
+3rd declension- means serpent m singular accusative immanis, immane, immanior-- means huge-- accusative masculine singular

-mala aurea
+mala aurea- golden apples
-mala, malorum, n.
-2nd decelension-- menas troubles--👌 **Possible.
-(Although in Hyginus, we'll see this phrase with the noun *malum, mali* (n) meaning "apple"!** ) accusative-nominative plural aureus, aurea, aureaum-- means beautiful, genitive singular feminine
+malum, mali (n.)
+2nd declension accusative-nominative plural aureus, aurea, aureaum-- genitive singular feminine

 Dictionary skills, 2: verb forms
 For the following verbs in various forms, list the four principal parts you would find in a dictionary entry for this verb.
 If a part is missing (e.g., for a deponent verb, there will be no perfect active form for a third prinicipal part), list a dash - for the missing part.